To develop inquiring, knowledgeable and caring young people who are engaged citizens of the world.

 Across the three divisions, we focus on developing the whole person through involvement in service learning, the arts, athletics, clubs, student leadership and citizenship.
 Support is a key priority at all times and students benefit from our inclusive approach.

 How we carry out our mission is equally important.
 We will be principled, balanced, open-minded and courageous.

 Our Commitment to Diversity & Inclusion

-- Diverse student and staff representation from both domestic and international communities.
+- Strive for equitable representation of students and staff from both domestic and international communities

-- Inclusivity of all students and staff who identify as part of the LGBTQ+ community.
+- Embrace students and staff of all genders and those who identify as part of the LGBTQ+ community

 - Honour and respect religious, racial and cultural diversity and their intersecting identities

 - Promote accessibility, by identifying, preventing and removing barriers in our facilities, programs and services